Officials See Huge Car Count During Early Inspection at NAPA Super DIRT Week

 PARADE WEDNESDAY AT NOON: The annual parade through Oswego departs from the speedway at noon on Wednesday.
 Cars from every NAPA Super DIRT Week division will take a right on City Line Road, a right onto East Avenue, a right onto East 10th Street, a left onto East Utica Street, a right onto West First Street, a right onto NY-104 headed across the bridge, and a right back onto City Line Road to complete a five-mile loop.
 More than 30 race cars are slated to participate in addition to several of the official vehicles.

 RACING’S BIGGEST PARTY!
 Nightly entertainment begins Wednesday at The Island, a new tent-covered venue between the pits and the green camping near manufacturer’s row.
 DJ Rick Uhl takes the stage 9 p.m.
 Wednesday, Mean Gene and the Flame Throwers at 7 p.m. on Thursday night, DJ Rick Uhl is back on Friday night — along with Big Wheel races — as well as on Saturday night.
-Check out the schedule on SuperDIRTWeek.com (or download the app) for a full schedule of events during the week.
+Check out the schedule on dirtcar.com/new-sdw (or download the app) for a full schedule of events during the week.

 WHITTAKER FOR THE WIN!
 Billy Whittaker isn’t only the sponsor of the Billy Whittaker Cars 200 for the Super DIRTcar Series, he’s also trying to win a car for a lucky fan.
 If Whittaker wins the Billy Whittaker Cars 200 on Sunday, a fan will win a Ford Fusion from Billy Whittaker Cars & Trux from entries gathered during the event.